Twins vs. Red Sox Player Props Betting Odds

-Player prop bet options for Carlos Correa, Alex Verdugo and others are listed when the Minnesota Twins host the Boston Red Sox at Target Field on Monday at 7:40 PM ET.
+Those looking to place a player prop wager can find odds on Carlos Correa, Alex Verdugo and others in the Minnesota Twins-Boston Red Sox matchup at Target Field on Tuesday at 7:40 PM ET.

 Bet on this matchup or its props with BetMGM!